google/sxg-rs/cloudflare_worker/README.md

 1. To check whether the worker generates a valid SXG, use Chrome browser to open `https://${WORKER_HOST}/.sxg/test.html`.

+   * If you are using ACME, it takes a few minutes to get the certificate.
+     During this time, the test page always fails.

 1. Read on for [next steps](../README.md#next-steps).

 ## Maintain

+If you are not using ACME,
-The certificates need to be renewed every 90 days.
+the certificates need to be renewed every 90 days.

 1. Follow [these steps](../credentials/README.md#renew-certificate) to renew
    the certificate.